 With Chaos, a monumental installation expressly created for the Limonaia conservatory in Boboli Gardens, Xhixha explores nature in an effort to penetrate the meaning of chaos.
 Taking his inspiration from the Cueva de los Cristales, the Cave of the Crystals in Naica in Mexico with its extraordinary selenite crystals up to fourteen metres tall set in an old silver and lead mine, Xhixha has created a new order of seemingly random and chaotic structures which closer observation reveals to be a clarifying and exquisitely intellectual human response to the natural formation: imposing steel columns clad in fabric invite the visitor to enter and to explore this powerful artistic interpretation of one of the wonders of the cosmos as though entering a cave of almost lilliputian proportions.

 In most of his works, Helidon Xhixha transforms stainless steel, polished until it gleams like a mirror, into incredible abstract forms at once massive and delicate, a visual comment on the interaction between metal and light, between the object and its surrounding environment, between the tangible and the intangible.
 His recent success at the Venice Biennale in 2015 and at the 2016 London Design Biennale, together with the prestigious awards he has received, have given Xhixha a position of prestige in the panorama of international art and his works are currently among the most recognisable and sought-after in the context of contemporary sculpture.

-The exhibition – with a catalogue published by Sillabe – is curated by Diego Giolitti and Eike Schmidt, organised with the patronage of the Comune di Firenze, and promoted by the Ministero dei beni e delle attività culturali e del turismo, with the Gallerie degli Uffizi and Firenze Musei
+The exhibition – with a catalogue published by Sillabe – is curated by Diego Giolitti and Eike Schmidt, organised with the patronage of the Comune di Firenze, and promoted by the Ministero dei beni e delle attività culturali e del turismo, with the Uffizi Galleries and Firenze Musei